-You will have taught sessions at University (around 12 weeks over the year) and spend at least 120 days on placements in schools.
+You will have taught sessions at University (around 10 weeks over the year) and spend a minimum of 120 days on placements in schools.

-You will explore creative ways to teach across the core curriculum, from subjects such as history and science to English and art.
-You might, for example, use role play, a mystery or suitcase of evidence to bring history to life.
+You’ll explore creative ways to teach across the core curriculum, from subjects such as History and Science to English and Art.
+You might, for example, explore how to use drama and role-play to bring history to life.